AI-santosh-88/RGB-Channel-Visualization-and-Splitting-Using-OpenCV-and-Matplotlib/README.md

 RGB Channel Visualization and Splitting Using OpenCV and Matplotlib

 📝 Description:
-This project demonstrates how to load, process, and visualize an image using Python libraries such as OpenCV and Matplotlib.
+This  demonstrates how to load, process, and visualize an image using Python libraries such as OpenCV and Matplotlib.
 The primary goal is to decompose a color image into its individual RGB (Red, Green, Blue) channels and visualize each component to understand the role of color separation in digital image processing.

 🎯 Responsibilities: